Outburn-IL/foob-docs/fume-tester.md

 •	Click the `Edit` button
 •	Modify rule settings (rule name, rule priority, rule expression, and others)
 •	Click the `Save` button to apply changes

+The IRIS business process should be configured as stated in the following section:

 [Applying FUME mappings to incoming data streams](/configuration.md#applying-fume-mappings-to-incoming-data-streams)